 Erol Balkan, who earned a doctorate in economics from the State University of New York at Binghamton, joined the Hamilton faculty in 1987.
-He has received several awards and grants for his work, including the International Development Research Center Grant in 1996 to study the effects of short term capital flows on the Turkish economy.
-He teaches economic development, international finance and political economy of the Middle East at Hamilton and has lectured as a visiting professor at Bilkent University in Ankara and Sabanci University in Istanbul, Turkey.
+He has received several awards and grants for his work, including, in 1996, the International Development Research Center Grant to study the effects of short-term capital flows on the Turkish economy.
+At Hamilton he teaches economic development, international finance and political economy of the Middle East.
+He has lectured as a visiting professor at Bilkent University in Ankara and Sabanci University in Istanbul, Turkey.
 Balkan’s book on the formation of the Turkish middle class and education, Reproducing Class: Education, Neoliberalism, and the Rise of the New Middle Class in Istanbul, was published in 2009 by Berghahn Books.
 He is co-editor of The Neoliberal Landscape and the Rise of Islamist Capital in Turkey, published in 2015 by Berghahn Books.
 The book is volume 14 in the series Dislocations.

 Ari Farshbaf graduated from the University of Southern California in Los Angeles in 2012.
 He previously taught at the University of Wisconsin-Milwaukee, Westminster College in Utah, and Gettysburg College in Pennsylvania as visiting assistant professor of economics and finance.
 Farshbaf holds a Ph.D. in economics and a master’s in mathematical finance from USC.
 He has an international personal, academic and business background and likes learning about languages and cultures.
-Farshbaf’s main academic research is on international macroeconomics and recently been on international trade patterns in Middle East and North Africa (MENA) and Central Asia regions.
+Farshbaf’s main academic research is on international macroeconomics and recently been on international trade patterns in Middle East and North Africa and Central Asia regions.